faustic/fauces/doc/dev/general/roadmap.md

             * Less than.
         * Other operations depending on what has been initially specified and on later changes to specification.
 * Portable operations.
+    * Abstract support for operations on objects.
+        * Pass object to function.
+        * Return object from function.
+        * Type conversions.
+        * Assignment operations.
+        * Pointer operations.
+        * Logical operations.
+        * Bitwise operations
+        * Additive and multiplicative operations.
+        * Conditional evaluation (`a ? b : c`).
+        * Comma expression. (`a, b`).
+        * Class operations.
+    * Types.
+Implement operations applicable to each type.
+        * Pointers.
+        * Arrays.
+        * Functions.
+        * Integers and booleans.
+        * Floating-point numbers.
+        * References.
+        * Classes and structures.
+        * Pointers to members.
+        * Unions.
+    * Flow control.
+        * If.
+        * If else.
+        * While.
+        * Do while.
+        * For.
+        * Switch.
+        * Break.
+        * Continue.
+    * Essential template support.
 * 64-bit reference target essential operations.
 * 32-bit reference target essential operations.
 * 16-bit reference target essential operations.